1980is/cheatsheets/LVM.md

 Here is the scary part, **we must delete the partition and recreate it** using the new size that we want.
 As you can see the vdc4 partition is 2G in size.
 Let's add 2GB to it and make it 4GB.
 \
 \
-In fdisk, press "d" and select the parition you want to delete.
+In fdisk, press "d" and select the partition you want to delete.
 \
 \
 Let's re-create the partition by pressing "n."
 Press "enter" and select the default first sector.